IBMStreams/streamsx.documentation/docs/python/python-appapi-devguide.md

 snow
 ~~~~~~

-As you can see, the `multi_transform` operation broke each of the original tuples into the component pieces, in this case, the component words, and maintained the order of the pieces in the resulting tuples.
+As you can see, the `flat_map` operation broke each of the original tuples into the component pieces, in this case, the component words, and maintained the order of the pieces in the resulting tuples.

-**Tip:** You can use the `multi_transform` operation with any list of Python objects that is serializable with the pickle module.
+**Tip:** You can use the `flat_map` operation with any list of Python objects that is serializable with the pickle module.
 The members of the list can be different classes, such as strings and integers, user-defined classes, or classes provided by a third-party module.

 ## 4.4 Keeping track of state across tuples